Tuxilio/sync-test/README.md

 # sync-test
 This is a syncing test between Codeberg and GitHub.

+**I do not recommend mirroring your own code on GitHub.
+This is only a temporary solution for projects that do not want to switch.**

 ## Completion state
 - [x] Sync repos
     - [x] GitHub &rarr; Codeberg